richchapler/AzureSolutionsDocumentation/docs/curricula/PowerShell_Fundamentals.md

 ### Create a Resource Group

-Execute the following PowerShell command to create a resource group:
+Execute the following PowerShell command to create a resource group named `prefixrg` in the West US region:

 ```powershell
 New-AzResourceGroup -Name "prefixrg" -Location "westus"
 ```

-This command creates a resource group named `prefixrg` in the West US region.

 #### Expected Output
 ```